AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 ### Enable Adobe Sign for an adaptive form  {#enableadobesign}

-You can enable Adobe Sign for an existing adaptive form or create a new Adobe Sign enabled adaptive form.
+You can enable Adobe Sign for an existing adaptive form or create an Adobe Sign enabled adaptive form.
 Choose one of the following:

 * [Enable Adobe Sign for an existing new adaptive form](#editafsign).
 * [Create an Adobe Sign enabled adaptive form](#create-an-adaptive-form-for-adobe-sign)